thoughtspot/thoughtspot.github.io/_data-integrate/embrace/getting-started/modify-a-connection.md

     ![]({{ site.baseurl }}/images/embrace-yaml.png "Edit yaml")

-7. Finally upload the mapping file to reflect the new mapping in the existing connection.
+7. Finally, upload the mapping file to reflect the new mapping in the existing connection.

 ## Delete a table
 ThoughtSpot checks for dependencies whenever you try to remove a table in a connection.
 A list of dependent objects is shown, and you can click them to delete them or remove the dependency.
 Then you’ll be able to remove the table.